ole1011/portfolio/docs/projects.md

 A unique Minecraft plugin that adds a challenging twist: players are physically chained together, requiring teamwork and strategy to navigate obstacles.

 - **Overview:** Designed to promote cooperation, this plugin creates a unique gameplay experience where players must coordinate to succeed.
-- **Features:** 🔗 Configurable chain length, ⚙️ customizable behaviors, and 🎮 support for multiple game modes.
+- **Features:** 🔗 Configurable chain length, ⚙️ customizable behaviors, and 🎮 support for multiple difficulties.
 The plugin brings a fresh, cooperative challenge to Minecraft.
 - **Tech Stack:** Java, Paper API

 ## 🌐 Chat Translator

 **GitHub:** [Chat Translator](https://github.com/ole1011/chat-translator)

-A Minecraft plugin that provides real-time chat translations for players, enabling seamless communication across languages.
+A Minestom server implementation that provides real-time chat translations for players, enabling seamless communication across languages.

 - **Overview:** Built to break down language barriers on Minecraft servers, allowing players from diverse backgrounds to interact effortlessly.
 - **Features:** 🌎 Customizable language settings, 🔄 real-time translation, and 🔍 language detection to enhance social interactions.